berangerthomas/StellaScript/README.md

 ## A Python tool for transcription and speaker diarization

 StellaScript is a Python application for generating speaker-aware transcriptions from live or pre-recorded audio.
-It integrates several machine learning models for its core functions: speech-to-text via OpenAI's Whisper model (using `faster-whisper` or Hugging Face `transformers` implementations), speaker diarization using `pyannote.audio`, and speaker embedding generation with `SpeechBrain`.
+It integrates several machine learning models for its core functions: speech-to-text via OpenAI's Whisper model (using `faster-whisper` and Hugging Face `transformers` implementations), speaker diarization using `pyannote.audio`, and speaker embedding generation with `SpeechBrain`.

 ## Core concepts and methodology

-This tool employs several techniques to ensure accurate and efficient transcription and diarization.

 ### Visual overview of the processing pipeline

 The diagram below illustrates the complete processing pipeline, from audio input to the final formatted output.
-It shows how the different modules—such as audio enhancement, voice activity detection, diarization, and transcription—interact.
+It shows how the different modules - such as audio enhancement, voice activity detection, diarization, and transcription - interact.

 ![StellaScript Processing Pipeline](docs/pictures/yed_pipeline_graph_horizontal.png)